Fort Plain, New York: History

 The village is in a region where the Mohawk people had four major villages along the Mohawk River in the 17th century.
 They historically had occupied territory west of the Hudson River and extending north to the St. Lawrence River and south to the Delaware Water Gap, but their main villages were located close to the Mohawk River.
 Due to losses from a smallpox epidemic in 1634, the Mohawk reduced their villages to three.
 By the early 18th century they had two major villages.

 The village of Fort Plain developed at the foot of the hill where the fort once stood.
 The Revolutionary War fort was constructed in 1776; a blockhouse was garrisoned here throughout the war.
 While many of the village's men were fighting elsewhere, the women, dressed as men, manned the fort and fought off Indian attacks.
 The village developed around Otsquago Creek at its confluence with the Mohawk River.

 Fort Plain became an incorporated village in 1832.
-The opening of the Erie Canal was an economic boom, stimulating the village to become a center of manufacturing during the nineteenth century.
+The opening of the Erie Canal was an economic boom, stimulating the village to become a center of manufacturing during the 19th century.
 It produced textiles from cotton from the Deep South and furniture.
 Textile mills in upstate New York depended on processing southern cotton; these products made up a major part of exports from New York City in the antebellum years.